braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/ecommerce/yotpo.md

 Replace `<YOTPO-API-KEY>` with your Yotpo reviews API key.
 The `product_id` will be pulled dynamically from Braze.
 For the integration to work, the `product_id` in Braze must match the product ID in Yotpo (typically the eCommerce parent product ID).

-Here’s what the snippet in your email editor will look like:
+Here's what the snippet in your email editor will look like:

 ![Example of email editor showing snippet for recent 5-star reviews][3]